egid/eric.readme/README.md

 A robot claims this should take under 4 minutes to read!
 If you think I missed something, wrote too much, or got it all wrong, please let me know.
 Contributions are welcome. :D

-## My role

-I'm (mostly) here to make your job easier.
-That means different things to different people.
-Here's some of what it means to me:

-- I will help you protect your time and pick the right workload;
-- I guide our team through triage, planning, and coordination with other engineering teams;
-- I can help guide your career and find ways for you to grow as a developer;

-I also try to keep the team's impact on Redfin positive and obvious to the rest of the organization.
-We exist to connect design and engineering, and to make engineers' lives easier.
-If you think we could be doing better — at our work, or at sharing our work — let's talk.

 ## Feedback

 Everybody says this, so here goes: I want your feedback.
 It doesn't matter if it is positive or negative, I'd prefer to hear something blunt so that I can try to improve.
 [You can use this anonymous form, if you'd like][feedback].
+If you think we _as a team_ could be doing better — at our work, or at sharing our work — please share.

 I'll try to provide the same honest, constructive feedback to you.
 Redfin has embraced [Radical Candor][RC] as a framework for this.
 If you've got preferences about how and when you receive feedback, please let me know so that I can do the right thing.

 ## 1:1s and general calendar stuff

 Every week, I’ll put 30 minutes on your calendar each week for 1:1s.
 If you want more time, edit the event or let me know on Slack.
 If weekly 1:1s feel too heavy, we can cut back.
 I'll add a Google Doc to the invite for both of us to add discussion topics and track previous topics and tasks.
 If you'd prefer some other method, again, let me know!
+I'm here to make your job easier.

 All my calendar invites (including 1:1s) allow invitees to edit them by default.
 Feel free to reschedule 1:1s, add reading material to team events, whatever.